torznab/torznab-docs/docs/source/torznab/Specification-v1.3.rst

       ====================  ===================  =======  =============
       size                  all                  integer  Size in bytes
       category              all                  integer  Category id.
+May occur multiple times. tag                   all                  string   |torznab| Individual tag.
 May occur multiple times. guid                  all                  string   Unique release guid.
       files                 all                  integer  Number of files in the release poster                all                  string   |newznab| NNTP poster (eg. ``yenc@power-poster``) |br|